lbaehren/lofarsoft/src/PyCRTools/documentation/source/tutorial.rst

  Tutorial
 ==========

-This tutorial will get you started with the pycrtools package.
+This tutorial will get you started with the PyCRTools package.

-..
-Installation
-.. ============

 Starting up
 ===========

-To work with the pycrtools package it first has to be loaded.
+To work with the PyCRTools package it first has to be loaded.
 This can be done by starting Python or iPython and type the following at the prompt (``>>>``)::

    >>> import pycrtools as cr

-which makes all pycrtools functionality available under the namespace :mod:`cr`.
-If you don't want to type the :mod:`cr` prefix for each pycrtools function, and have all functionality available in the default namespace, type::
+which makes all PyCRTools functionality available under the namespace :mod:`cr`.
+If you don't want to type the :mod:`cr` prefix for each PyCRTools function, and have all functionality available in the default namespace, type::

    >>> from pycrtools import *

 .. note::

-   The latter approach is not recommended as all pycrtools functions get cluttered up in the current namespace possibly overwriting already existing functions.
+   The latter approach is not recommended as all PyCRTools functions get cluttered up in the current namespace possibly overwriting already existing functions.